Mental Health

 National Suicide Prevention Lifeline

-The Lee Foundation is not a direct provider of mental health services.
+The Lee Foundation's mental health investments are primarily in Western New York.
+We are not a direct provider of mental health services.

 If you are in crisis, experiencing emotional distress, or worried about someone you know, call or text 988 or chat at 988lifeline.org/chat.
 This service is available 24 hours a day, 7 days a week.